 Tony Robie has VT wrestling at an extremely high level after a dominant weekend of victories over Central Michigan and Chattanooga.
 Virginia Tech's stars are wrestling as well as you would expect while the Hokies' younger wrestlers are stepping up and picking up big, tough victories.

 Next Saturday will be the biggest dual meet in Blacksburg since Penn State came to town two years ago with fifth-ranked Missouri coming to town.
 The stage is set for plenty of drama on a Moss Arts Center stage used to drama of a different nature.

-Editor’s Note: If you’re a fan of Virginia Tech wrestling and in the Blacksburg area next Saturday, you should absolutely try to go to this match.
+If you're a fan of Virginia Tech wrestling and in the Blacksburg area next Saturday, you should absolutely try to go to this match.
 The Moss Arts Center is a fantastic venue for a wrestling match that fans will enjoy no matter the final result.
-VT’s decision to host at least one match a year at the Moss Arts Center has been one of the best moves the VT Athletic Department has made over the past few years.
+VT's decision to host at least one match a year at the Moss Arts Center has been one of the best moves the VT Athletic Department has made over the past few years.

 Stay up with The Tech Lunch Pail for the latest on Virginia Tech.
 Like us on Facebook.
 Follow us on Twitter.
 Subscribe to our email updates.